Algebraic variety: Example 2: Grassmannian

-where b_{i} are any set of linearly independent vectors in V, $\wedge^n V$ is the n-th exterior power of V, and the bracket [w] means the line spanned by the nonzero vector w.
+where b_{i} are any set of linearly independent vectors in V, $\wedge^n V$ is the nth exterior power of V, and the bracket [w] means the line spanned by the nonzero vector w.

 The Grassmannian variety comes with a natural vector bundle (or locally free sheaf in other terminology) called the tautological bundle, which is important in the study of characteristic classes such as Chern classes.

 Jacobian variety and abelian variety

-Let C be a smooth complete curve and $\operatorname{Pic}(C)$ the Picard group of it; i.e., the group of isomorphism classes of line bundles on C. Since C is smooth, $\operatorname{Pic}(C)$ can be identified as the divisor class group of C and thus there is the degree homomorphism $\operatorname{deg} : \operatorname{Pic}(C) \to \mathbb{Z}$.
-The Jacobian variety $\operatorname{Jac}(C)$ of C is the kernel of this degree map; i.e., the group of the divisor classes on C of degree zero.
+Let C be a smooth complete curve and Pic(C) the Picard group of it; i.e., the group of isomorphism classes of line bundles on C. Since C is smooth, Pic(C) can be identified as the divisor class group of C and thus there is the degree homomorphism deg : Pic(C) → Z. The Jacobian variety Jac(C) of C is the kernel of this degree map; i.e., the group of the divisor classes on C of degree zero.
 A Jacobian variety is an example of an abelian variety, a complete variety with a compatible abelian group structure on it (the name "abelian" is however not because it is an abelian group).
 An abelian variety turns out to be projective (in short, algebraic theta functions give an embedding into a projective space.
-See equations defining abelian varieties); thus, $\operatorname{Jac}(C)$ is a projective variety.
-The tangent space to $\operatorname{Jac}(C)$ at the identity element is naturally isomorphic to $\operatorname{H}^1(C, \mathcal{O}_C);$ hence, the dimension of $\operatorname{Jac}(C)$ is the genus of $C$.
+See equations defining abelian varieties); thus, Jac(C) is a projective variety.
+The tangent space to Jac(C) at the identity element is naturally isomorphic to $\operatorname{H}^1(C, \mathcal{O}_C);$ hence, the dimension of Jac(C) is the genus of C.